AK51/RobotTracking/README.md

 ![github6](https://user-images.githubusercontent.com/8468724/111451600-914dee80-874c-11eb-971f-988e421e25d9.jpg)

 I am still cleaning up the code.
-For the model, you can train your own as mine is for Robomaster competition. https://www.robomaster.com/en-US
+For the model, you can train your own as mine.
+Mine only has one lable.
+This project is for Robomaster competition. https://www.robomaster.com/en-US
-The code is tested in my Nvidia Xiaver NX, and it will work on nano too.
+The code is tested in my Nvidia Xiaver NX, and it will also work in nano too.
 The fps can go up to 200.

 prerequisite:
-I assume the detectnet is working using Dusty code https://github.com/dusty-nv/jetson-inference
+I assume the detectnet is working using Dusty code (Great tutorial) https://github.com/dusty-nv/jetson-inference

 Here are the hardware requirement